 The eighteenth and nineteenth centuries of world history are classified as the eras of colonial expansion.
 This colonialism first began as trade.
 In India, the East India Trading Company quickly usurped the seat of power in the middle of the eighteenth century.
-By the middle of the nineteenth century, Britain became the most powerful imperial powerin the world and Queen Victoria was declared the "Empress of India."
-India had become the "jewel in the groups" of the Pritick Empire.
+By the middle of the nineteenth century, Britain became the most powerful imperial power in the world and Queen Victoria was declared the "Empress of India."
+India had become the "jewel in the crown" of the British Empire.